-# debt-crisis - Yesterday’s News
+# debt-crisis - Today’s News

 The extent to which banks are running Ireland and Europe is clearly shown by the recently published Insolvency Guidelines and Rules, writes Dave Hughes.